 The Krämerbrücke

-The 125 meter long Krämerbrücke dates back to the 13 hundreds, and has been continually occupied since then.
-Not only does it make the bride one of the oldest secular structures in Europe, it’s also the only bridge of its kind… with both homes AND shops on it.
-80 people still live above shops on the bridge (I’m a little jealous! what a cool place to live!) (and for those of you wondering… the Ponte Vecchio in Florence is younger).
+The 125-meter-long Krämerbrücke dates back to the 13 hundreds and has been continually occupied since then.
+It makes the bridge one of the oldest secular structures in Europe and the only bridge of its kind, with both homes AND shops on it.
+80 people still live above shops on the bridge (I’m a little jealous!
+What a cool place to live!)
+And for those of you wondering, the Ponte Vecchio in Florence is younger.

 Restaurants and open patios make the space next to the bridge and the river a perfect place to enjoy a summer’s evening.
 Live music livens things up, making it feel like the city’s Living Room.

 The Via Regia runs down the center of the bridge.
-Shops sell all sorts of wonderful things…books, art and antiques, and clothing.
+Shops sell all sorts of wonderful things: books, art, antiques, and clothing.
 You’ll also find small eateries.
 Originally the shops sold spices (one still does), fabrics and dye, and even medicines.
 Traders traveling the Via Regia would make purchases or sales here, bringing wealth to the city.

 Woad- The Blue Dye.

 Today, it’s hard to imagine that blue dye would make a city wealthy.
-But blue, is not a color normally found in nature… or at least, not so you can use it.
-The Woad plant, which looks like wild mustard (they are in the same family) provided blue.
-Blue was special (there are plenty of scholarly works about the color blue, I’ve listed a few below) .
-The short story is, blue dye is hard to make.
-(And you can’t use the pigment that’s used for blue PAINT to dye clothes).
-Indigo needed to be imported from India.
-Erfurt did a heavy trade in Woad.
+But blue is not a color normally found in nature, or at least not so you can use it.
+The Woad plant, which looks like wild mustard (they are in the same family), provided blue.
+Blue was special.
+The short story is that blue dye is hard to make.
+And you can’t use the pigment used for blue PAINT to dye clothes.
+Since Indigo needed to be imported at a great cost from India, Erfurt did a heavy trade in Woad.
 Growing, fermenting, and creating the desired dye.
 You’ll find a great display on the Krämerbrücke devoted to this history.
+(Click here for a detailed history of Blue Dye in Germany… it’s interesting, I promise)

 Puppets and a magical Snow White Story